ukantjadia/Projects/README.md

 ### 16. Static Onboarding Questions

-- **Description**: This was the project of my internship, I create a user interface consisting of several onboarding forms for the Grading(A abroad study app) application
+- **Description**: This was the project of my internship, I created a user interface consisting of several onboarding forms for the Grading(A abroad study app) application
 - **Tech/Language**: Firebase, Flutter, php for API, Dart
 - **Links**: <https://github.com/ukantjadia/Static-Onboarding-Questions>